SkepticMystic/pivot/src/routes/blog/add-mdsvex-blog-to-sveltekit-project.md

 createdAt: 2023-02-11
 description: A quick tutorial on how to add an mdsvex Markdown blog to your SvelteKit project.
 tags:
-  - svelte
+  - SvelteKit
-  - mdsvex
+  - Mdsvex
-  - typescript
+  - TypeScript
-  - markdown
+  - Markdown
-  - blog
+  - Blog
 ---

 <script>